SaadMalik72/delta-dem/README.md

 # delta-dem
-this is a demo for Git and Github Class
+This is a demo for Git and Github Class